 7 Benefits of Playing Poker

-6. It can lower your chances of Alzheimer’s disease
+5. It can reduce the risk of Alzheimer’s disease

-7. It teaches you to have a healthy relationship with failure
+8. It can teach you to deal with failure

 Failure is an inevitable part of the poker game, and you need to learn how to cope with it.
 This means not chasing losses or throwing a tantrum over bad hands, but instead learning from them and moving on.
 This will help you develop a healthy attitude towards losing, and ultimately, become a more successful poker player.